kfix/MacPin/README.md

 Custom URL schemes can also be registered to launch your App from any other app on your Mac.

-OSX 10.10 "Yosemite" is required.
+OSX 10.10 "Yosemite" or iOS 8.3 is required.

 A suite of apps are prebuilt for download in the GitHub release.